Button Bits

 Disadvantages

-Higher Cost Per Foot – Lower ROP results in higher cost per foot.
-PDC bits can be repaired and run multiple times, tricones cannot.
+- Higher Cost Per Foot – Lower ROP results in higher cost per foot.
+PDC bits can be repaired and run multiple times, while tricones cannot.